For screen reader problems with this website, please call866-966-21108 6 6 9 6 6 2 1 1 0Standard carrier rates apply to texts.

-The great debate about whether to get a top-load or
+The great debate about whether to get a top-load or front-load washer can seem a little complicated.
+We’re here to put your mind at ease.

 Good question; simply put, top-loaders use the forces of gravity and centripetal force to power your clothes clean.
 Less simply put, top-load washers use agitators with propeller-like paddles situated to move your laundry from the top of the machine to the bottom.
 This forces the water and detergent to go through your clothes and loosens up dirt and stains.
 Agitator models can be either single-action, with paddles on the top and bottom, or dual-action, with paddles and spirals that force laundry down.